MicrosoftDocs/OfficeDocs-SharePoint/migration/sp-teams-sites-migration-guide.md

 - [Get started with Power Automate](https://docs.microsoft.com/flow/getting-started)

 >[!Note]
 >Classic workflow will be supported and available until 2026.
 We recommend taking this into consideration as you plan for your workflow lifetime.
+For more information, please see [SharePoint 2010 workflow retirement](https://support.microsoft.com/office/sharepoint-2010-workflow-retirement-1ca3fff8-9985-410a-85aa-8120f626965f).